ironman5366/learn-blog/_posts/2017-02-26-Lesson01-Neurons.md

 In the [first panel][0], L'earnest describes his `3 dimensional input neuron vector`.

 From what we learned about vectors, the inputs are lists of 3 numbers that give all we know about each input.
-When running a network, a `3 dimensional vector` would just be a `list with three numbers` like this:
+When running a network, a `3 dimensional vector` would just be a __list with three numbers__ like this:
 ```
 input = [1,2,3]
 ```
-If this is a `spooky-fresh-spicy` cube, the above input list could mean `spookiness=1`, `freshness=2`, and `spiciness=3`.
+If these are `spooky-fresh-spicy` inputs, the above input list could mean `spookiness=1`, `freshness=2`, and `spiciness=3`.

 Or, since the ![spooky][spooky] meme has `spookiness=4`, `freshness=12`, and `spiciness=0`,